luismiaresse/Pixel-Features-Lite/README.md

 ## MINIMAL

-Spoofs your device to crosshatch (Pixel 3XL) or coral (Pixel 4XL)
+Replaces your device model to crosshatch (Pixel 3XL) or coral (Pixel 4XL)

 Enables GPhotos unlimited photo storage at original quality.
-(Only crosshatch)
+(Only on Pixel 3XL)

+Clean GPhotos app data after flashing the module is required to make it work

 ## BASICS

-Minimal features
+Previous features plus:

 Changes your bootanimation to Pixel (Dark)

 Replaces your system font to Google Sans

+Adds 3 Android 11 new icon shapes (Available to apply in Styles & Wallpapers app)

-Adds Google Phone, Styles & Wallpapers app and Pixel 19 Live Wallpapers
+Adds Google Phone, Styles & Wallpapers app and Pixel 4 Sounds

+Replaces emojis to Android 11 leaked ones.

 ## FULL

-Basics features
+Previous features plus:

-Additional Pixel exclusives (Device Personalization Services w/Live Caption [Custom ROMs only - Untested], Google Recorder, Google Connectivity Services VPN)
+Additional Pixel exclusives (Google Recorder and Pixel 19 Live Wallpapers)

+Lawnchair Launcher pre-alpha as main launcher (Since v2.3, no need for Quickswitch for animations.
+Only select it as default launcher)

 ## EXTRAS

-Full pixel features
+Previous features plus:

-Replaces YouTube app to YT Vanced and emojis to iOS 13.2
+Replaces YouTube app to YT Vanced and emojis to iOS 13.2 (instead of A11 emojis)

-OnePlus Screenrecorder port for custom ROMs [Untested]